• Welcome

 • The Cyfle Cymru Out of Work Service helps people gain the new skills and confidence they need to move into employment throughout north Wales, Gwent, Powys, Dyfed and Western Bay

-Developing a caring Wales (DACW) is a Welsh Consortium providing a complete range of services for people affected by alcohol and drug misuse and mental health difficulties.
+Developing a Caring Wales (DACW) is a Welsh Consortium providing a complete range of services for people affected by alcohol and drug use and mental health difficulties.

 DACW consists of a number of voluntary sector agencies from across Wales.
 The consortium has been established to: